 Time management

 You also may need some industry-specific skills.
-For example, someone working as a quality assurance technician in a factory inspecting equipment may find it helpful to understand how machines operate.
+For example, someone conducting quality testing in a factory inspecting equipment may find it helpful to understand how machines operate.
 Someone working in pharmaceutical manufacturing will likely need to know current Food and Drug Administration guidelines.

 Read more: What Is a QA Tester?
 Skills, Requirements, and Jobs in 2023